- E-Verify requirements vary widely by state, with many now mandating its use for private employers.

 Building a Future-Ready E-Verify Compliance Strategy with WorkBright

-By understanding which states mandate E-Verify for all employers, limit it to public employers or specific industries, or treat it as voluntary with added privacy protections, HR teams can standardize on the strictest applicable rules, document consistent processes for enrollment, case creation, TNC handling, and audits, and use integrated technology like WorkBright’s I-9 compliance software to automate tracking, documentation, and reporting as E-Verify and E-Verify+ requirements continue to evolve.
+By understanding which states mandate E-Verify for all employers, limit it to public employers or specific industries, or treat it as voluntary with added privacy protections, HR teams can standardize on the strictest applicable rules, document consistent processes for enrollment, case creation, TNC handling, and audits, and use integrated technology like WorkBright’s I-9 compliance software with automated E-Verify to automate case creation, tracking, documentation, and reporting as E-Verify requirements continue to evolve.